FlyingKaenguru/K3s-on-Raspberry-x64/README.md

 Ansible roles are a specific type of playbook.
 They are standalone and can be added to any playbook.
 You can find the tasks of the ip-setup role in [main.yml](role/ip-setup/tasks/main.yml).

 ### handler
 If you look more closely at the tasks of [main.yml of the tasks directory](role/ip-setup/tasks/main.yml), you will see the call to all handlers in the [main.yml of the handlers directory](role/ip-setup/handlers/main.yml) within the "notify" section.
 Among other things, they reboot the Pis and check whether the switch to static IPs has worked.
-If this "wait for host to return" step fails, please check if the Pi-names in the [inventory](inventory) file match in all groups.
-See my explanation in the ["Matching the values to your inventory"](#inventory) section.

 After this step you can reach your Pis under the new static IP.